 As one of the enterprise services of the municipality, the cemetery is among activities under the Director of Public Works.
 The Sexton is responsible for the day-to-day operations of the cemetery.
 His office is located in the Cemetery Gatehouse, located at 520 East Spruce.

 The Cemetery is totally self-supporting from monies derived from the sale of licenses for grave, lot, and niche sites, gifts, and interest received on investments.
-The Cemetery is supported by income from the following funds: the Twenty Percent Fund (twenty percent of all lot sales); the Custodial Maintenance Fund; individual Trust Funds; and the General Fund.

 Although it has never been done to date, the City Council upon request of the Cemetery Commission has the authority to approve and levy a property tax for the operation of the Cemetery.
 Those who select Lake Forest Cemetery to provide for their needs can be assured that the site will be permanently maintained in a suitable manner through the Cemetery's program of custodial maintenance.